Hotels near The School of Sacred Heart

 What are the closest hotels to The School of Sacred Heart?

-The closest hotels to The School of Sacred Heart are Bennington Motor Inn (0.75 mi), Hotel Vervana Trademark Collection by Wyndham (0.85 mi), and Knotty Pine (1.99 mi).
+The closest hotel to The School of Sacred Heart is Bennington Motor Inn (0.75 mi, from $139/night) — a 2-minute drive.
+Other nearby options include Hotel Vervana Trademark Collection by Wyndham (0.85 mi, from $113/night) and Knotty Pine (1.99 mi, from $187/night).
+Hotel Vervana Trademark Collection by Wyndham offers free breakfast, a pool, and a fitness center.

 Which hotels near The School of Sacred Heart are good for families?